military-strategies-and-tactics

 Stealth and Disguise: Hiding the Tanto

 The ability to carry the tanto undetected was paramount.
 Ninjas concealed the weapon in their obi (belt) with the blade facing down, a technique called gedan-no-kamae.
 Some wore the tanto horizontally at the small of the back, invisible under a long coat.
 A more extreme method involved wrapping the sheathed blade in a cloth and tying it to the inner thigh or calf, accessible through a trouser slit.
 The tanto could be hidden inside a kasa (straw hat) or rolled into a scroll.
 Female ninja (kunoichi) often carried a tanto disguised as a hairpin or concealed inside a fan handle.
 In disguise, a traveling monk might carry the tanto in his shakujō (staff) or underneath his robe.
 This emphasis on concealment explains why many surviving ninja tantos lack a visible guard—the tsuba would catch on the scabbard when drawing and signal the weapon’s presence.
+Some tantos even had a special saaya (scabbard) that could be inverted so the weapon appeared to be a short wooden rod.

 Training and Techniques